-Income Taxes
+Income Taxes.
 In determining taxable income for financial statement reporting purposes, we must make certain estimates and judgments.
 These estimates and judgments are applied in the calculation of certain tax liabilities and in the determination of the recoverability of deferred tax assets, which arise from temporary differences between the recognition of assets and liabilities for tax and financial statement reporting purposes.

 We must assess the likelihood that we will be able to recover our deferred tax assets.
 If recovery is not likely, we must increase our provision for taxes by recording a charge to income tax expense, in the form of a valuation allowance, for the deferred tax assets that we estimate will not ultimately be recoverable.
 We consider past performance, future expected taxable income and prudent and feasible tax planning strategies in determining the need for a valuation allowance.
-In fiscal 2002, we recorded a valuation allowance against all of our U.S. deferred tax assets, net of deferred tax assets at the time.
+In fiscal 2002, we recorded a valuation allowance against all of our U.S. deferred tax assets, net of deferred tax liabilities, based on past performance and the likelihood of realization of our deferred tax assets at the time.
 In fiscal 2003, we continued to provide a valuation allowance against all of our U.S. deferred tax assets, net of deferred tax liabilities.
+In fiscal 2004, a portion of the valuation allowance was utilized as a result of net operating profits.
 If we later determine that it is more likely than not that the net deferred tax assets will be realized, an appropriate amount of the previously provided valuation allowance will be reversed, resulting in a benefit to our earnings.
 Such benefits would be recorded on the income tax provision (benefit) line of our statement of operations.